jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 And the rest is history.

----

 The movie _Cinderella_ was very popular when it was released.
 It's popular today.
 And it'll be popular hundreds of years from now when humanity is (hopefully) travelling the stars.
-People will always like the story because everyone can sympathize with a warm hearted person overcoming bullies to improve her life
+People will always like the story because everyone can cheer for a warm hearted person overcoming bullies to improve her life

 People love stories.
 We can't get enough of them.
 A good story lets us experience the drama, trials, and experiences of another person.
 From horrible brushes with death, to whimsical romances, stories teach us the lessons of many lives.